The evolution of the waterproof watchCopyright © David Boettcher 2005 - 2023 all rights reserved.

 I have seen another reference to this story in an excerpt from an American publication on the NAWCC web site as shown here.
-The NAWCC library have been unable to trace the publication that this appears in.
+The NAWCC library have been unable to trace the publication in which this appears.

-I have to say that I am more than sceptical about the claim that Dennison invented the screw down crown.
-The claim is repeated in several places so it might be thought that there may be some truth in it, but there is no substantive evidence.
-I have never seen a Dennison watch case from the nineteenth century with even a screw cap over the crown, let alone a true screw down crown.
+The claim that Dennison invented the screw down crown is repeated in several places, so it might be thought that there may be some truth in it, but I have found no substantive evidence in its support.
+I have never seen a Dennison watch case from the nineteenth century with a screw cap over the crown or a screw down crown.

 I think that this is just a tale that grew and changed in the telling and retelling, and that in fact Dennison did not invent the screw down crown.

 I asked the UK Intellectual Property Office in Cardiff to search for a Dennison patent of around 1871 and they came up with two; No. 356 dated 3rd February 1872 and No. 1113 dated 31st March 1874.
 These were the only two patents they could find attributed to Dennison around 1871.